cyb3r-cych0/hybrid-encryption-webapp/README.md

 ### Running the Backend

 1. Navigate to the project root directory
-   ``sh

     cd hybrid-encryption-webapp

 2. Start the backend server
-   ``sh

     python manage.py runserver
     Open your browser and go to http://localhost:8000

 ## Features